Close Menu

 Before the cleanup begins: flashcards and toys scattered everywhere!

-So if your toddler refuses to clean up right now, you’re not failing.
-You just haven’t finished the teaching phase yet.
+So if your toddler refuses to pick up toys right now, you are not failing.

-How to Get Your Toddler to Clean Up Toys: A Step-by-Step Approach
+How to Teach a Toddler to Clean Up Toys: A Step-by-Step Approach

 Step 1: Stop Talking, Start Showing